Nonprofit Corporate Sponsorships: Real-Life Examples & Practical Advice

 In addition, Jack Link’s leveraged National Jerky Day to increase awareness of Team Rubicon and donations through an in-kind and financial match.
 For example, for every bag of jerky purchased, Jack Link’s donated a bag to Team Rubicon’s field volunteers.
 The company also matched monetary donations to Team Rubicon dollar for dollar that day.

 If your nonprofit doesn’t have the resources to conduct extensive research, a for-profit can help you gather key data on your mission.
-Using these data insights can heighten people’s trust in your nonprofit and potentially motivate them to participate in a matching gift campaign.
+These data insights can heighten people’s trust in your nonprofit and potentially motivate them to participate in a donation match campaign.

 3. Elevate a Shared Brand Ethos through Profit-Sharing